 Transferring from a 4-year College/University or Out-of-State

-If you are transferring from a college/university that is not included in Assist.org (most four year, private, out-of-state, and foreign institutions), please see the new UC Berkeley Transfer Information for In-State and Out-of-State Institutions articulation system.
+If you are transferring from a college/university that is not included in Assist.org (most four-year, private, out-of-state, and foreign institutions), please see the new UC Berkeley Transfer Information for In-State and Out-of-State Institutions articulation system.
 Courses not included in this system will be evaluated on a case-by-case basis.
-Be prepared to provide detailed information about the course(s) you would like to count towards the MCB major requirements.
+Be prepared to provide detailed syllabi about the course(s) you would like to count towards the MCB major requirements.

 A full evaluation of transfer courses will occur once you start at UC Berkeley, so it is important to retain any syllabi and/or course material that will be useful in determining course equivalency.
 For questions related to University and college requirements, please contact the College of Letters & Sciences.